Mount Thompson Crematorium: History

 During the Second World War, there were 88 Australian service personnel cremated here whose remains rest at the crematorium and are commemorated by Commonwealth War Graves Commission (CWGC) memorial here.
 Another 36 Australian service personnel cremated here whose remains were scattered or buried at places where CWGC commemoration was not possible are commemorated on the CWGC's Queensland Cremation Memorial in Lutwyche Cemetery.
 They included First World War fighter ace Roy Phillipps who was killed flying while serving in the Royal Australian Air Force in 1941.
 In addition a Royal Australian Artillery soldier cremated here is, exceptionally, commemorated on the Victoria Cremation Memorial in Melbourne.

+Sir Arthur Fadden, 13th Prime Minister of Australia (1941), was cremated here in 1973., as was Frank Cooper, 26th Premier of Queensland (1942-1946) in 1949.

 Over the years further columbaria and gardens were constructed, adjacent land acquired and facilities expanded.
 By 1962 an additional chapel had been built, designed by Adrian Pooley.
 The new chapel was designated the East Chapel and the original, the West Chapel.

 Renowned architect Karl Langer received commissions in the 1960s to design a number of new columbaria and to modify the West Chapel including new pews, kneeling rails, a new marble lined pulpit and removal of Bustard's original mural with reworking of the walls and catafalque surrounds.

 The West Chapel underwent five months restoration commencing in 2007 and reopening in February 2008.
 The chapel was returned to its original configuration with removal of pews and installation of single chairs as well as restoration of terrazzo flooring, lead lighting and the catafalque and its surrounds.
 A reproduction by Scott Christensen of William Bustard's original mural painting was also commissioned and installed.